xaviserrag/react_reflux_boilerplate/README.md

 ##ClickGame

 ClickGame is basically a wrapper for all the components.
-Holds a title and three more components:
+Holds a title and a controller view:

 ### Header

 Header is a component used to add new players to the game.
 That component has a input and a simple function to catch the input value, send it to the action and reset the input box.

-### ClickableArea

-ClickableArea has a list of players with a related button.
-That button will increment the score leaderBoard counter by one.
+### GameItems - Controller View

+Game items is who rules all the game subcomponents.
+Basically is who have a connection with the store.

+Updates and append the data to their childs to be updated when we need.

 Let's se the code:

 We are gonna mixin with ListenerMixin, that will help us to listen to our store and dispatch custom functions.

     mixins: [Reflux.ListenerMixin],

-Used to define the type of our components properties.
-Is important use that to improve the reusability of our component.

-    propTypes: {
-            players: React.PropTypes.array
-        }

 React function called on component creation.
 We will listen any change in PlayersStore and call our callback

     componentDidMount: function () {
             this.listenTo(PlayersStore, this.refreshList);
     }

 React function called on component creation to hold on state property the data returned by getPlayers()

     getInitialState: function () {